MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_aer_capabilities.md

 A ULONG representation of the contents of the PCI_EXPRESS_AER_CAPABILITIES structure.

+#### - ECRCCheckCapable

+A single bit that indicates that the device is capable of checking ECRC.

-#### - FirstErrorPointer
+#### - ECRCCheckEnable

-The bit position of the first error that was reported in the PCIe uncorrectable error status register.
+A single bit that indicates that ECRC checking is enabled.

 #### - ECRCGenerationCapable